Gaelic Surnames: A Reference Chart

 Many "English" names are translated Gaelic Smith, White, Black, Brown — in Ireland and Scotland, many of these apparent English names are direct translations of Gaelic originals.
 Mac Gabhann (son of the blacksmith) became Smith.
 Mac Giolla Dhuibh (son of the black-haired lad) became Black.

 MacGregor was an outlawed name The Scottish clan MacGregor had their name legally banned by the Crown in 1603 following decades of conflict.
-Members were forced to take other surnames.
+Members took other surnames as cover.
 The ban was not fully lifted until 1774 — 171 years of a people forbidden from using their own name.

-Fully Gaelic in origin but anglicised without Mc, Mac, or O'.
+Fully Irish Gaelic in origin, anglicised without O' or Mac.
 Many originally carried a prefix that was stripped during the 18th century Gaelic submergence and never restored.
-Others are descent or territorial names that never required one.

 Murphy